 Your teeth can continue to move throughout your life, so we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
-A patient should wear retainers all the time for one year following the removal of braces.
-After one year, the patient can wear the retainer just at night.
-This is to allow the wisdom teeth to develop without ruining the patient’s beautiful smile.
-Dr. Cruikshank and Dr. Lauren Weber will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.)
-Once the wisdom teeth have been decided on, wear your retainer at least one night per week.
-This is because, as you get older, the muscles that surround your teeth will get tighter and place pressure on your teeth, causing them to move or crowd.
+A patient should wear retainers as instructed by Dr. Darcy Cruikshank and Dr. Lauren Weber.
+After one year, the patient can wear the retainer just at night indefinitely.
+Dr. Darcy Cruikshank and Dr. Lauren Weber will see you every six to nine months to make recommendations on the wisdom teeth and take any necessary x-rays.

 How to Care for Retainers